|

 To request a makeup, email

-6.S058-personal@mit.edu with your reason by Thursday, March 13, 2025.
+6.S058-personal@mit.edu with your reason by TBD.
 Common valid reasons include required attendance in another class or schedule conflicts.

 If you cannot attend either the standard or makeup exam, only medical or similarly significant reasons supported by S3 will be accepted.